DangPham112000/DangPham112000/README.md

 # Hi there, I'm Pham Hai Dang 👋
-I come from Vietnam.
-I'm a Juniors student in VNUHCM-University Of Science.
+I was born and raised in Vietnam.
+I am currently a Junior at VNUHCM-University Of Science.

 ## My skills 💪
 These are some of the major technologies that I use or have worked on in the past: